This post is by Bernie Carr, apartmentprepper.com

 Should you keep prepping when things are good?

+There is no political party that can protect you in the event of a local disaster.
+Even if help comes via FEMA, there is still a delay until aid is able to reach you.
+Indeed, even the government encourages people to be first responders in their community in a disaster.
 Don’t forget that our system is based on everything running smoothly all the time – and just in time inventory systems means stores only keep enough supplies to last until the next truck delivery.
 If anything interrupts the supply chain for any reason, the stores stop selling.
 One local disaster such as a snow storm sends unprepared people in a panic buying mode, long lines and empty shelves at the store or even dumpster diving when they find themselves hungry in the aftermath of the storm.

 - While you have a job or other source of income, continue set aside emergency cash and get out of debt.

 - Find a way to increase your security, even if times are peaceful right now.